Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

     Using DNS over HTTPS (DoH)   No
     Using DNS over TLS (DoT)     Yes

-## Starting, Stoppting and Killing Stubby
+## Starting, Stopping and Killing Stubby
 To **(start|stop|restart|check|kill|reconfigure)** stubby, type the command below where **option** is one of the options listed in the parenthesis.

     /opt/etc/init.d/S61stubby option